-Edwin B. Flippo notes that there are two types of labour unions, the industrial and the craft, and that these are often referred to as the horizontal, respectively.
+Edwin B. Flippo notes that there are two types of labor unions, the industrial and the craft, and that these are often referred to as the horizontal, respectively.
 Flippo says that the industrial union "is vertical in the sense that it includes all workers in a particular company or industry regardless of occupation".
 Giving examples of such unions he cites the "United Automobile Workers and the United Steel Workers" - both of the USA.
 Nigerian examples will include the United Textile Workers and the already much talked about, Nigerian Civil Service Union.

 In the words of Flippo, "The horizontal or craft union is an organization that cuts across many companies and industries.
 Its members belong to one craft or to a closely related group of occupations".
-Examples of such are the Union of Typists, and the already mentioned Nigerian Union of Teachers, as well as Nigerian Union of Journalists.
-Talking about types of trade union we would like to cap it up with the growth and existence of central labour organizations in Nigeria.
-By 1942 when the first central labour organization came into existence there were already over 50 (fifty) unions.
-In an introductory remark to the growth of a central labor organization, Uvieghara gives the reason for it as disunity and chaos that had pervaded the trade unions in the country.
-He said: "The history of the growth and development of labour centres in the Nigerian trade union movement shows, more than anything else, the disunity and utter chaos which have plagued the movement soon after what may be regarded as a healthy start".
+Examples of such are the Union of Typists, and the already mentioned Nigerian Union of Teachers, as well as Nigerian Union of Journalist.

+Talking about types of trade union we would like to cap it up with the growth and existence of central labor organizations in Nigeria.
+By 1942 when the first central labor organization came into existence there were already over 50 (fifty) unions.
+In an introductory remark to the growth of a central labor organization, Uvieghara gives the reason for it as disunity and chaos that had pervaded the trade unions in the countr y.
+He said: "The histor y of the growth and development of labor centers in the Nigerian trade union movement shows, more than any thing else, the disunity and utter chaos which have plagued the movement soon after what may be regarded as a healthy start".

 He cites as concrete problems of the movement, the inability to "fashion for themselves a working man's creed; (and that) it was the story of constant allegations of greed and avarice, dishonesty and corruption, incompetence and indifference of a leadership clique and of an apathetic and inert rank and file".
-These were the problems which led, in 1941 to "representatives of some unions - the Railway

-Workers' Union, the Nigerian Marine African Workers' Union and the Public Works Department
+These were the problems which led, in 1941 to "representatives of some unions - the Railway Workers' Union, the Nigerian Marine African Workers' Union and the Public Works Department Workers' Union -(meeting and founding) the African Civil Servants Technical Workers' Union" which was the nucleus of the first central labor organization in Nigeria.
+In metamorphosed into the Federated Trades Onion of Nigeria, the first ever truly central labor body in Nigeria.
+The following year, it became the Trade Union Congress (TUC) with the following aims, among others;

+1942, it

-Workers' Union -(meeting and 130 founding) the African Civil Servants Technical Workers' Union" which was the nucleus of the first central labor organization in Nigeria.
-In 1942, it metamorphosed into the Federated Trades Onion of Nigeria, the first ever truly central labor body in Nigeria.
-The following year, it became the Trade Union Congress (TUC) with the following aims, among others; (i) to unite all trade unions into one organized body (ii) to deal with general labour problems affecting workers in the country (iii) to protect the legal status of and rights of trade union organizations (iv) to help with the proper organization of trade unions.
-Etc. The T.U.C bedevilled by political ambitions got disunited into three different organizations - the Nigerian National Federation of Labour, the Federation of Government and Municipal Nonclerical Workers' Union, and the remnants of the T.U.C.
-It is these 3 which, in the words of Uvieghara, in April, 1950 "...sank their identities" into the then new Nigeria Labour Congress (NLC) as we know it today.
+- (i) to unite all trade unions into one organized body - (ii) to deal with general labor problems affecting workers in the country - (iii) to protect the legal status of and rights of trade union organizations - (iv) to help with the proper organization of trade unions.
+Etc.

+The T.U.C bedeviled by political ambitions got disunited into three different organizations - the Nigerian National Federation of Labor, the Federation of Government and Municipal Non-clerical Workers' Union, and the remnants of the T.U.C.
+It is these 3 which, in the words of Uvieghara, in April, 1950 "...sank their identities" into the then new Nigeria Labor Congress (NLC) as we know it today.

-1.4 Public Servants and Unionism
+3.3 Public Servants and Unionism